What Cheeses Are Low FODMAP?

-Lactose is a disaccharide - this means it is a carbohydrate consisting of two smaller sugar molecules.
+Lactose is a disaccharide.
+This means it is a carbohydrate consisting of 2 smaller sugar molecules.
 It falls under the “D” category in the FODMAP acronym.
-It is the sugar found in milk and other dairy products.
+It is the sugar found in milk and other dairy products.1

 Many people with IBS struggle to break down lactose in the gut, causing it to sit in the gut longer than normal and ferment.
-This leads to a build-up of gas and often bloating, abdominal pain, and changes in bowel patterns.
-If you’ve been tested for lactose intolerance by your doctor and are NOT lactose intolerant - you do NOT need to avoid lactose on the low FODMAP diet.
+This leads to a buildup of gas and often bloating, abdominal pain, and changes in bowel patterns.
+If you have been tested for lactose intolerance by your doctor and are NOT lactose intolerant, you do NOT need to avoid lactose on the low FODMAP diet.1

 Lactose – how much is too much?

 When eliminating FODMAPs, we want to remove as much lactose as possible but don’t generally need to be completely lactose free.
 According to Monash University, individuals sensitive to lactose can tolerate approximately 12-15 grams of lactose per day in most cases.
 This is equivalent to about 1 cup of milk!1

 However, most people with IBS or lactose-intolerance do better when consuming this amount of lactose in small amounts throughout the day instead of gulping down their entire daily amount in one go.1

 As a dietitian, I encourage patients to have low-lactose dairy foods regularly because they provide lots of important nutrients like calcium, vitamin D, protein, and phosphorus.

 Lactose in cheese

 In cheese specifically, lactose content can vary quite a bit.
 This variance generally depends on how the cheese is manufactured, processed and aged.
 Aged and ripened cheeses have much less lactose, as much of the lactose is drained off during production and almost all of the remaining lactose is then converted to lactic acid as the cheese ripens.1